Aztec religion: Cosmology and ritual

 The Aztec world consisted of three main parts: the earth world on which humans lived (including Tamoanchan, the mythical origin of human beings), an underworld which belonged to the dead (called Mictlan, "place of death"), and the upper plane in the sky.
 The earth and the underworld were both open for humans to enter, whereas the upper plane in the sky was impenetrable to humans.
 Existence was envisioned as straddling the two worlds in a cycle of birth, life, death and rebirth.
 Thus as the sun was believed to dwell in the underworld at night to rise reborn in the morning and maize kernels were interred to later sprout anew, the human and divine existence was also envisioned as being cyclical.
 The upper and nether worlds were both thought to be layered.
 Mictlan had nine layers which were inhabited by different deities and mythical beings.
 The sky had thirteen layers, the highest of which was called Omeyocan ("place of duality") and served as the residence of the progenitor dual god Ometeotl.
-The lowest layer of the sky was a verdant spring-like place with abundant water called Tlalocan ("the place of Tlaloc").
+The lowest layer is said to have housed the fire god and was level with the Earth.

 After death, the soul of the Aztec went to one of three places: the sun, Mictlan, or Tlalocan.
 Souls of fallen warriors and women that died in childbirth would transform into hummingbirds that followed the sun on its journey through the sky.
 Souls of people who died from less glorious causes would go to Mictlan.
 Those who drowned would go to Tlalocan.

 In Aztec cosmology, as in Mesoamerica in general, geographical features such as caves and mountains held symbolic value as places of crossing between the upper and nether worlds.
 The cardinal directions were symbolically connected to the religious layout of the world as well; each direction was associated with specific colors and gods.